 We knew it was coming.
 It had been weeks in the planning.
-Sam has spent last weekend creating various Skype groups (including one for “General Chit Chat and Duxebox”) to ensure all eventualities were covered.
+Sam has spent last weekend creating various Skype groups (including one for “General Chit Chat”) to ensure all eventualities were covered.
 On Monday, we had an all-staff meeting to discuss how it was going to work.
 From Tuesday we would be working from home.

 The word had been overused, but it’s true – these are unprecedented times – but we would get through it together.
 Working as one, albeit from home.